grams in a cup

 Frequently Asked Questions

-- 1 cup of Pistachios (Shelled) weighs 120 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Pistachios (Shelled) weighs 120 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 120 grams of Pistachios (Shelled)?
+How many grams is ¼ cup of Pistachios (Shelled)?